QiuJueqin/YACS/README.md

 cfg.data.batch_size = 512  # AttributeError: attempted to modify an immutable Config
 ```

-Instead, users have to use the `unfreeze()` context manager to make any modification:
+Instead, one have to use the `unfreeze()` context manager to make any modification:

 ```python
 with cfg.unfreeze():